rhaleblian/backstep/README.md

 4. if works, try to build it
 5. if not, estimate the delta and make notes: update the SCOREBOARD and the save the error messages

+## Which version of a package do we use???!

+@rhaleblian 's rule of thumb: try the older version first.
+Then try a version from about 2002.
+From there, it's a binary-temporal-space-partioning kind of problem.
+But choose the 'left' side of the tree first: something between the first available and 2002.

 ---
 "One small step back for a person, one large step forward for NeXTkind"